-Before receiving their questions, students should choose a "color" (or other agreed category of codes such as actors, musicians, or characters in novels) to be used as an identifier.
-Only the staff person in charge of graduate coordination will know the colors chosen by the students.
+Before receiving their questions, students should choose a random number to be used as an identifier.
+Only the staff person in charge of graduate coordination will know the random numbers chosen by the students.
 All personal identifiers must be removed from all answers prior to submission.
 Answers will not be graded if they contain direct or indirect personal identifiers.
-Only after graders have graded all of the non-specialty questions for which they are responsible are they given specialty questions to grade.
 The graders, therefore, have no knowledge of the identities of the students who submitted the answers being graded.
 Only after all grades have been generated and discrepancies resolved are the identities of the test takers made known.